mupq/pqm4/README.md

    The SHAKE and cSHAKE functions are also accessible via the absorb-squeezeblocks functions, which offer incremental output generation (but not incremental input handling).

-## Using optimised SHA384 and SHA512
+## Using optimized SHA384 and SHA512

   Some schemes submitted to NIST make use of SHA384 or SHA512 for hashing.
-  We've experimented with assembly-optimised SHA512, but found that the speed-up achievable with this compared to the C implementation from [SUPERCOP](http://bench.cr.yp.to/) is negligible when compiled using `arm-none-eabi-gcc-8.2.0`.
+  We've experimented with assembly-optimized SHA512, but found that the speed-up achievable with this compared to the C implementation from [SUPERCOP](http://bench.cr.yp.to/) is negligible when compiled using `arm-none-eabi-gcc-8.2.0`.
-  For older compiler versions (e.g. `5.4.1`) hand-optimised assembly implementations were significantly faster.
+  For older compiler versions (e.g. `5.4.1`) hand-optimized assembly implementations were significantly faster.
   We've therefore decided to only include a C version of SHA384 and SHA512.
   The available functions are: